jcgruenhage/ovh-dynhost/README.md

 ## Usage

+The basic mode of operation is `ovh-dynhost /path/to/config.toml`.
-For usage information, run `ovh-dynhost --help`.
+For more usage information, run `ovh-dynhost --help`.

+You can find a sample configuration file in this repo, it's called `config.sample.toml`.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.